 Hudson Valley LGBTQ Community Center - The Hudson Valley Lesbian, Gay, Bisexual, Transgender, and Queer Community Center is located in Kingston, NY.

 Marist was founded by the Marist Brothers, a Catholic order known for their devotion to educating young people.
 Since 1969, we have had an independent and predominantly lay board of trustees, but the Brothers’ enduring values of excellence in education, sense of community, and commitment to service continue to guide us.
-As a college that is ecumenical in nature, nearly all faith traditions are represented on the Marist campus, and our outstanding Campus Ministry supports students’ diverse spiritual needs while also promoting an atmosphere of mutual understanding, respect, and harmony.
+As a college that is ecumenical in nature, nearly all faith traditions are represented on the Marist campus, and our outstanding Department of Spiritual Life and Service supports students’ diverse spiritual needs while also promoting an atmosphere of mutual understanding, respect, and harmony.
 In addition to Catholic worship, Marist has an active Hillel, several Protestant spirituality groups, a Muslim student group, and opportunities for interfaith dialogue.
 The College’s annual Diwali celebration is enjoyed by Hindus, Sikhs, Jains, and the entire campus community.

 Resources at Marist:

 Department of Spiritual Life and Service - Celebrating diversity in all faith traditions by providing opportunities for students to grow in their spiritual and religious lives.